ppy/osu-wiki/news/2022/2022-09-28-changes-to-osu-taiko-sr-and-pp.md

 This effort was led by the newly formed [osu!taiko pp committee](/wiki/People/Performance_Points_Committee) in response to the results of the [osu!taiko SR and PP community survey](https://osu.ppy.sh/home/news/2022-02-07-taiko-mania-survey-results) held earlier this year.
 This group of individuals is responsible for reviewing all changes regarding star rating and performance points in the osu!taiko game mode.

-The team is comprised of two parts: [vun](https://osu.ppy.sh/users/6932501) and [-Lawtron-](https://osu.ppy.sh/users/11475208) are leading the development of the new rework, whereas [mangomizer](https://osu.ppy.sh/users/1893718) and [Horiiizon](https://osu.ppy.sh/users/8071438) are providing the backing for the community organisation and feedback.
+The team is comprised of two parts: ::vun::{ user-id=6932501 } and [-Lawtron-](https://osu.ppy.sh/users/11475208) are leading the development of the new rework, whereas ::mangomizer::{ user-id=1893718 } and [Horiiizon](https://osu.ppy.sh/users/8071438) are providing the backing for the community organisation and feedback.

 Before we proceed, there are a few key terms and ideas to define.